Hāwera: Dairy industry

 The cornerstone of Hāwera's economy is the dairy industry.
-The Whareroa Dairy Factory, located approximately 4 km southwest of the township, was once the largest dairy-production site in the world.
+The Whareroa Dairy Factory, located approximately 4 km southeast of the township, was once the largest dairy-production site in the world.
 The complex is currently owned by Fonterra, having been built by the Kiwi Co-operative Dairies, whose original plant opened on the site in 1975.

 During peak season, the complex employs around 1,000 staff members and processes up to 14 million litres of milk.
 The site also features a gas-fired power plant that supplies electricity and heat for dairy.
 Excess electricity from the plant is fed into the national power grid.

 Cultural attractions

 Hāwera is home to the Tawhiti Museum.
 The museum is known for its handcrafted life-sized figures and scale models.
 Exhibits in the museum portray the cultural history and heritage of the region.
 The museum's displays include detailed recreations of local Māori pā sites.
 Exhibit provide educational insight into the historical lifestyles and structures of the indigenous community.
-The historical significance of such sites is exemplified by the Turuturu-Mokai complex, which is an archaeological treasure and provides a tangible connection to the region's past.
+The historical significance of such sites is exemplified by the Turuturu-Mokai complex.